Peter Oakley: Telling It All

 In early 2010, entertainer Al Chantrey—a friend of Oakley's and a fellow YouTube user—wrote and recorded a song for him which Oakley featured in several videos.
-The song, entitled 'Telling It All' (based on Oakley's video series) talks about Oakley's life.
-On 5 March 2014 Chantrey posted the song on his own channel on YouTube, accompanied by video footage of Peter as a tribute following the announcement of his illness.
+The song, entitled "Telling It All" (based on Oakley's video series) talks about Oakley's life.
+On 5 March 2014, Chantrey posted the song on his channel on YouTube, accompanied by video footage of Oakley as a tribute following the announcement of his illness.

 Oakley was featured in an installment of Yahoo!
 Current Buzz (which chronicles the top searches on the Internet), entitled "Retired and Wired".

 Influence

-Oakley's YouTube success inspired other older people, partIcularly men with life experiences to share, to begin posting vlogs on it.
-Jonathan King credits him for stirring his YouTube videos in 2006.
-Oakley influenced World War II veteran Martin H. Slobodkin (1920–2006), who, under the nameMHarris1920, started to post his own blogs.
-Martin died in October 2006, and received an outpouring of tributes from other YouTube users after his wife, Teresa, posted a video announcing his death.
-His widow temporarily took over his blogs, but later closed this account.
-Another older person was Bernhard von Schwerin (1927-2022), who appeared under the name bernie1927.
+Oakley's YouTube success inspired other older people, particularly men with life experiences to share, to begin posting vlogs on them.
+Oakley influenced World War II veteran Martin H. Slobodkin (1920–2006), who, under the name MHarris1920, started to post his blogs.
+Martin died in October 2006 and received an outpouring of tributes from other YouTube users after his wife, Teresa, posted a video announcing his death.
+His widow temporarily took over his blogs but later closed this account.
+Another older person was Bernhard von Schwerin (1927–2022), who appeared under the name bernie1927.
 He too was a World War II veteran, but serving on the German side.
-He was encouraged by Oakley, and talked about his youth and his many travels as well as his emigration to the U.S. in 1951.
+He was encouraged by Oakley and talked about his youth and his many travels as well as his emigration to the U.S. in 1951.

 Artist Annemarie Wright was so inspired by Oakley's story that she dedicated a piece of artwork to him.
 The image is of Oakley to the lyrics of The Zimmers' version of "My Generation".